Thank you to VGC teams across the country who are working from home to support our workforce and clients.

 - Routine – Get into a home-working routine.
 Dress and be at your desk in time for the working day to start.
 Prioritise jobs, arrange contact with colleagues – and set appropriate short breaks for yourself.

 - Work space – Find a place to work, with adequate light, if possible away from your main home area.
+You should keep your elbows parallel with your keyboard – you might need a cushion on your chair.
+Try alternating chairs to sit in a different position every few hours.

 - Exercise – Every 25 minutes get up and stretch, climb the stairs, or walk around to get the blood flowing.
 Get out for fresh air once a day (keep two metres away from other people, though!)
 If you have a garden, now is a great time to prepare for the summer.